naqibsyahmi/uhi-severity-prediction/README.md

     https://github.com/naqibsyahmi/uhi-severity-prediction.git
     ```

-2. Create a virtual environment named **'venv'** in your project folder by running the following command:
+2. Create a virtual environment named **`venv`** in your project folder by running the following command:
     ```
     python -m venv venv
     ```